hyperledger/cello/docs/tutorial.md

 # Tutorial

+## Basic Concepts

-**Notice: Please have a look at the [terminology](./terminology.md) if you haven't yet.**
+Have a look at the [terminology](./terminology.md) to understand the basic concepts.

+## Setup a Cello Cluster

+Following the [installation](./installation.md) to setup a Cello cluster.

-After the [installation](./installation.md), operators can interact with Cello through dashboard.
+After that, operators can interact with Cello through dashboard.

-By default, the dashboard will listen on port `8080` at the Master Node.
+By default, the dashboard will listen on port `8080` at the Master Node, you can login with default administrator account of `admin:pass`.

-## Add a host to the pool
+## Add a Host

 The first time you start Cello, there will be no hosts in the pool.
 There are two methods to add more hosts into the pool.